Tourism in Estonia: Government funding, planning and organization

 Government funding for tourism is usually carried out via approval of the Ministry of Economic Affairs and Communications, and is then relayed to the Estonian Tourist Board.
 Tourist funding is outlined in the National Tourism Development Plan (NTDP), first drawn up in 1998 as part of a wider strategy to grow the Estonian economy, along with the Tourism Act (Turismeadus) adopted in 2000.
 The NTDP has been continually revised; the most latest revision was in 2014.

 In 1996, Estonia was divided into 4 main tourism regions: Tallinn (Old City), North (Baltic Sea), South (cultural heritage) and West (islands and coastal scenery).
 In the 1990s, most hotel providers were in Tallinn with 25% of all hotels and 49% of all beds.

 Rural tourism

-Rural tourism in Estonia is also growing in Estonia at a rapid pace, particularly among Japanese tourists.
+Rural tourism in Estonia is also growing at a rapid pace, particularly among Japanese tourists.
 In 2014, 31% of foreign tourists in Estonia were nature tourists.
 Most rural tourism in Estonia are small businesses that offer accommodation, food, and holiday services.
 Like much of tourism in general, rural and nature tourism saw massive increases after Estonia's independence from the Soviet Union in 1990, along with the privatization of previously state-owned farms.
 Tourism farms are most common in the Võru County.